JayAuburn/microbiome-gardener/SETUP.md

 npm run setup:gcp:dev
 ```

-### Step 5.6: Update Environment Files with Script Output

-**👤 USER TASK - Copy Values from Final Success Summary:**

-After the GCP setup script completes successfully, it will display a comprehensive success summary at the END.
-Look for this section in the final output:
+After the GCP setup script completes successfully, it will display a comprehensive success summary at the END.:

 ```
 🎉 DEVELOPMENT INFRASTRUCTURE SETUP SUCCESSFUL! 🎉